Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Experiments

-To further investigate how the MoE projector adaptively routes speech features to appropriate experts, we conduct an analysis using Chinese and English speech data from the Common Voice corpus since the oracle language labels are unavailable in CS speech.
-For each speech feature, we record the ranking of experts assigned by the MoE router.
-As shown in Table~\ref{expert_routing}, the majority of speech features are routed to corresponding language experts, demonstrating that the MoE projector effectively captures cross-lingual semantic distinctions.
-The routing accuracy for English tokens is nearly 100\%, while that for Chinese tokens is slightly lower but still exceeds 90\%, which is likely due to the imbalance in data volume across languages during pre-training.
+To further investigate how the MoE projector adaptively routes speech tokens to appropriate experts, we conduct an analysis using monolingual speech data from the Common Voice corpus, as oracle language labels are unavailable in CS speech.
+We use English and Spanish speech for the model trained on Fisher, whereas for the model trained on NTUML2021, English and Chinese speech are used.
+Specifically, for each speech token, we record the ranking of experts assigned by the router and compute the proportion of top-$k$ experts that belong to the corresponding language expert group.
+As shown in Table~\ref{expert_routing}, the majority of speech tokens are routed to their corresponding language expert groups, demonstrating that the MoE projector effectively captures cross-lingual semantic distinctions.
+Specifically, the routing accuracy exceeds $95\%$ for both English and Spanish tokens, while that for Chinese tokens is slightly lower but still above $80\%$, which is likely due to data imbalance across languages.
+Meanwhile, the proportion of correctly routed speech tokens for all languages drops significantly when $\mathcal{L}_{\text{lang}}$ is removed, indicating that $\mathcal{L}_{\text{lang}}$ plays a crucial role in guiding the router to learn appropriate expert assignments.
+In addition, we compute the expert ranks within the corresponding language expert group for each speech token, and report their mean and variance, which are $4.25$ / $0.69$ and $4.77$ / $0.88$ for the models trained on Fisher and NTUML2021, respectively.
+In contrast, these statistics become $4.14$ / $1.05$ and $4.67$ / $1.21$ when $\mathcal{L}_{\text{balance}}$ is excluded.
+These results indicate that $\mathcal{L}_{\text{balance}}$ substantially reduces the variance of correct expert ranks, thereby promoting more balanced routing.